0 Comment

 It would add a bit of surprise and excitement as employees would keep guessing until the very last moment.

-Finally, the startups must ensure these rewards are meaningful for each employee.
+Finally, startups must ensure that these rewards are meaningful to each employee.

 They need to understand that every individual is different and perceives appreciation and recognition differently.